abouabba/Born2beRoot/README.md

 1. First thing, we should update the system using

           sudo apt update
-2. Following up we will install the main tool for remote access with the SSH protocol, using OpenSSH.
+2. Following up we will install the main tool
+First things first, we need to install the packages for UFW, for that we will use: for remote access with the SSH protocol, using OpenSSH.
 The installation requieres the package:

 Lastly we will add the 4242 port to host and client.
 The IP's are not required.
 We will click accept so changes can be saved.
           sudo apt install openssh-server